quasarframework/quasar-framework.org/source/components/buttons.md

 | ---       | ---                       |
 | `click`   | Triggered on button click |

-It is also possible to use the html buttons and quasar classes.
+It is also possible to use html buttons and Quasar classes.

 ## more examples

-When adding an icon to a regular button, there are two possibilities for its position, where the default is left.
+When adding an icon to a rectangular button, there are two possibilities for its position.
+The left position is the default.
 Use `iconRight` to position the icon to the right:

 ``` html
 <q-btn icon='mail' class="primary">